Trismegiste/WamBundle/README.md

 internals has improved.

 ## TODO (unsorted)
- * see how to capture output and input in service
+ * see how to capture input in service (event ?)
- * namespacing and tree of bundle for symfony2
+ * namespacing and tree of bundle for symfony2 : currently in progress